 Restrictive covenants are used by employers to protect their business interests.
 In certain industries, departing employees can pose a risk to their employers when they leave and join a competitor taking their skills and knowledge elsewhere and/or taking clients with them.
 This can be particularly damaging where an entire team moves to a competitor.
 Similarly, an employee who sets up a competing business after leaving employment could cause financial loss to his/her previous employer.

 The Courts look to strike a balance in this area of the law between protecting an employer’s business and promoting a free market where employees are not prevented from earning a living after employment ends.
 Restrictive covenants need to be tightly drafted by employers to be enforceable.
 Restrictive covenants should give employers no more than adequate protection to protect their business interests.

 If you are contemplating leaving your existing role to set up your own business or join a competitor it is important to seek advice regarding your restrictive covenants.
 You should proceed with caution where you have a restrictive covenant which prevents you from poaching customers or colleagues.
 If you breach your restrictive covenants or your previous employer suspects as much then you (and in some circumstances your new employer) could face the threat of an injunction.

 It is important to seek advice at an early stage to minimise the risk of problems arising relating to your move.

+If you are prevented from earning a living by a restrictive covenant, it may be that the restrictive covenant in question is unenforceable.
+We can explore this with you.
 If your employment contract contains a non-compete restriction, this could prevent you from joining a competitor for a defined period following the termination of your employment.
 The length of the restriction is relevant to reasonableness and enforceability.